g0v-data/g0v-hackmd-archive/notes/cBlGALc0Thit6GKWGC2XeA.md

         * NL	1
         * ID	1
     * Taiwanese Students
-        * Jasmine, CW, Yvone are students and do internship for CfJ
+        * Jasmine, Chen wei(CW), Yvone(She applied to JP one) are students and do internship for CfJ
+        * Yvone cannot get the school sponsorship so if you can get student sponsors for 3 more students include Yvone that would be really nice...CfJ is also trying to find more sponsors..
         * They will help reception and join the WS.

 1. Project Registration